The Love Language of Physical Touch, Intimacy, and Affection

 In general when one partner has the level of touch they desire, regardless of which type of bodily contact it is, they will likely feel more inclined to meet their partners needs and speak their love language, be it words of affirmation, gifts, acts of service, quality time or physical touch.
 It won’t necessarily happen overnight but it can happen.

 Gary Chapman’s book, the 5 Love Languages has lots more on how to fill the love tank of a partner whose primary LL is physical touch.
-From a brief the book, the writer of this article was able to get a good feel for what the book was about and if it might be helpful to her relationship.
-Later, having read the entire book, she was indeed able to gain a wealth of beneficial insight and inspiration on all five love languages. look inside
+From a brief look inside the book, the writer of this article was able to get a good feel for what the book was about and if it might be helpful to her relationship.
+Later, having read the entire book, she was indeed able to gain a wealth of beneficial insight and inspiration on all five love languages.

 As detailed below asking for, and openly communicating about, what we want can be difficult for a variety of reasons.